WSU Accessibility Policies

 - Stacia Boden, University General Counsel, provides legal guidance to the work of the committee.

-- Carolyn Speer, Manager of Instructional Design and Access, provides guidance and training for instructional staff and for other issues, as do many members of her team.
+- Carolyn Speer, Manager of the Office of Instructional Resources, provides guidance and training for instructional staff and for other issues, as do many members of her team.

-- Heather Merchant, Educational Accessibility Technolgist and part of the IDA team, provides course, software, and tool accessibility reviews and audits.
+- Heather Merchant, Educational Accessibility Technolgist and part of the OIR team, provides course, software, and tool accessibility reviews and audits.

 - Ali Levine, ITS Applications Training lead, provides software training the includes accessibility